microsoft/vsts-script-samples/PowerShell/TokenAdmin/README.md

 .\Revoke-VSTSPATsJWTs.ps1 -VSTSAccountName 'fabrikam' -PAT '{PAT_text}' -UPNsFileLocation '.\SampleUPNs.txt'
 ```

-If the UPN you used to create the PAT is in the UPNs file, your newly created PAT will also be removed.
+If the UPN you used to create the PAT is in the UPNs file and the PAT was created before `2018-07-12T12:30:00.000Z`, your PAT will also be removed.

 If the text file with the UPNs is not provided to the script or if the file is empty, the script will only expire the VSTS account JWTs.